legal-i/agent-example/README.md

 Emitted when a user updates a legal case via the frontend.

 `LegalCaseStatusChangedEvent`
-Emitted when a user changes the status of a legal case via the frontend, (OPEN, ARCHIVED).
+Emitted when a user changes the status of a legal case via the frontend (OPEN, ARCHIVED).

 `LegalCaseReadyEvent`
 Emitted when all sourcefiles of a legal case are successfully processed.